davidjb/davidjb.github.com/content/pages/about.rst

 I do development, handle system operations, work with the web, and fix people's code.
 I write documentation, especially if you don't.

 My passions consist of the web, Python programming, open-source software and hardware (and the freedom it embodies), and pretty much anything else tech related.
-Except perhaps database theory, which is why I'm more than happy to leave that to my fiancé, and ask her questions whenever they arise.

 In my spare time, I enjoy rose gardening.
 Despite living in the wrong climate and a small townhouse, I have somewhere around 20 different rose plants.
-Beware the odd off-topic tweet about roses.
+Beware the odd off-topic post or tweet about roses.

 Contact me